Bad Sitting Posture At Work

 3 Great Exercises You Can Do Today

-This exercise is great for putting your shoulders in a position that is both healthy for posture (shoulder blades retracted) and great for strengthening the muscles responsible for doing so.
+This exercise (Video) is great for putting your shoulders in a position that is both healthy for posture (shoulder blades retracted) and great for strengthening the muscles responsible for doing so.
 This exercise helps improve shoulder mobility and is one that can be performed against any wall in your home.
-Click here to see a short 1-minute video on how to perform this exercise!
-Things to focus on:
+Another great exercise that works similar muscles is the band pull apart which we’ve written an entire article on!

 Focus on keeping your lower back flush against the full, by arching your back, you take the mobility required for this exercise, and throw it out the window!
 To ease into the exercise if the mobility isn’t quite there is to start by putting a rolled-up towel between your mid-back and the wall.